Redwood City, California: Economy

 BroadVision, DPR Construction, Electronic Arts, GoFundMe, Informatica, iPass, Openwave, Shutterfly, Evernote, Equinix, and YuMe among others are based in Redwood City.

+Before its acquisition by Apple in 1997, NeXT was also located there.

 In addition to large tech companies, there is also a vibrant small business community in the town.

 Cargill salt ponds

 Cargill has operated salt ponds in Redwood City, and has proposed development of the ponds, resulting in demands for restoration of some of the land.
 The plans are currently stalled.

 Top employers

 As of 2022, the top employers in the city were: